davemcg/Snakerail/README.md

 How to use:

-1. Remove all `module load singularity` lines from [Snakerail]( https://github.com/davemcg/Snakerail/blob/main/Snakerail)unless your HPC also uses a module system
+1. Remove all `module load singularity` lines from [Snakerail](https://github.com/davemcg/Snakerail/blob/main/Snakerail) unless your HPC also uses a module system
 2. `git clone https://github.com/davemcg/Snakerail.git`
 2. `git clone https://github.com/langmead-lab/monorail-external`
 3. Install reference info and images using monorail scripts: